 This utility requires Python version 3.5.3 or later.

 <INPUT_FILE> — A text file containing a list of file URLs to be uploaded to your Uploadcare project.

--v, --version Show utility version and quit. -h, --help Show this help and quit. -o, --output_file PATH Path to a Migro output file. [default: migro_result.txt] --upload_base TEXT Base URL for uploads. [default: https://upload.uploadcare.com/] --from_url_timeout FLOAT Maximum number of seconds for uploading a single file via `from_url`.
-If this threshold gets exceeded, a file is considered not loaded.
-Increase this timeout when expecting to get larger files via `from_url`. [default: 30] --max_uploads INTEGER Maximum number of upload requests running in 'parallel'. [default: 20] --check_interval FLOAT Number of seconds in between status check requests.
+-v, --version Show utility version and quit. -h, --help Show this help and quit. --output_file FILE Path to a Migro output file. [default: migro_result.txt] --upload_base TEXT Base URL for uploads. [default: https://upload.uploadcare.com/] --from_url_timeout FLOAT Number of seconds to wait till the file will be processed by `from_url` upload. [default: 30] --max_uploads INTEGER Maximum number of upload requests running in 'parallel'. [default: 20] --check_interval FLOAT Number of seconds in between status check requests.

 Output file format

 The output file format is quite simple.
 For each input file URL or Filestack file handle, there are 3 columns divided by the t symbol (tab).

 The first column holds input file URL or Filestack handle itself, second column — upload operation status: success or fail, third column — output Uploadcare URL or error description.